gammapy/PyGamma15/tutorials/threeml/README.md

 <a href="mailto:luigi.tibaldo@mpi-hd.mpg.de">Luigi Tibaldo</a> or
 <a href="mailto:giacomov@stanford.edu">Giacomo Vianello</a>.

-TODO: add zipped folder with tutorial notebook; how to check if you are ready for the tutorial.
+Now, <a href="static/GRB090510.tar.gz" download>download</a> the
+tarball that contains the ipython notebook and the data for the tutorial.
+Open the notebook "joint\_xrt\_lat.ipynb".
+Run the first code block on your machine.
+Do you get only a warning saying that HAWC software is not available on your machine?
+Congratulations!
+You are ready for the interactive tutorial.

 Optional: in the tutorial you will deal with an instrument and data format that are not going to be covered in detail, if at all, in the previous